German tourism sector: Foreign staff face visa strains – DW – 03/29/2023

 Eight months until the visas arrived

-Although the staff members have now started their training in Germany, it should have started as early as September 2022, if all had gone according to plan.
+Although the staff members have now started their training in Germany, if all had gone according to plan, they would have started as early as September 2022.

-The application for their visas had been submitted to the respective German diplomatic mission in June 2022, but they weren't granted until until February of this year.
+The application for their visas had been submitted to the respective German diplomatic mission in June 2022, but the documents weren't granted until February of this year.

 Facing delays

 This is not an isolated case.
-Although the need for personnel in the hotel and catering industry in Germany can easily be filled by job seekers in many countries who are willing to relocate, this gap in the labor force can only be reconciled sluggishly.
-"A very important sticking point is the issuing of visas," says Sandra Warden, managing director at the German Hotel and Restaurant Association (DEHOGA).
+Although the need for personnel in the hotel and catering industry in Germany could easily be filled by job seekers in many countries who are willing to relocate, the gap in the labor force can only be reconciled sluggishly.
+"A very important sticking point is the issuing of visas," says Sandra Warden, managing director of the German Hotel and Restaurant Association (DEHOGA).

 In some Balkan countries, for example, demand for visas exceeds the number of appointments offered by German diplomatic missions by a factor of 150.
 "There are tens of thousands, maybe hundreds of thousands of people there who have already found an employer in Germany who wants to contract them, but they have no way to submit the appropriate visa application."